hawth-rne/llamas_grant_proposals/README.md

 2. LLamas will present candidates to Fiddy for approval on skillset and cultural fit.
 3. Begin producing as much data-driven writing and visual content as possible in 6 months—— including how-to content to better navigate the ecosystem, in collaboration with existing efforts.
 4. Leverage the different skill sets of driven LLamas job market participants to tell compelling data-stories about Curve, across multiple mediums.
-5. Place SEO-optimized content in venues that will get the most traction to onboard and attract new users.
+5. Place SEO-optimized content on venues that will get the most traction to onboard and attract new users.

 ## Documentation Management
 The content and visual assets will be hosted on the Jupyter notebook or Notion, open to public contributions and updates.